 written 32 blog posts

-grown a network marketing team to over 4,100 customers in 8 countries worldwide with almost $300,000 in sales per month (click here to learn more about this); and
+grown a network marketing team to over 6,000 customers in 10+ countries worldwide

 gone from claiming a nil income on my annual income tax (you can see almost 10 years of my biz numbers over here) to bringing in over $140,000 in 2017 (about $80,000 net).